My Honest Review of ChatGPT The Leading AI Tool Revolutionizing Daily Life in 2026

 Best Practices and What Kinds of Prompts Generate Good Results:

-This is crucial, in my opinion, 80% of great results come from great prompts.
+This is crucial, 80% of great results come from great prompts.
 Bad prompts: vague, like “tell me about history.”
 Good ones are specific and structured.

 Role-Playing: “Act as an expert chef and create a recipe for.”